adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 [Quantum algorithms](https://en.wikipedia.org/wiki/Quantum_algorithm) are algorithms that run on a realistic model of quantum computation, the most widely used being the quantum circuit model in which a computation is a sequence of quantum gates, which are reversible transformations on a quantum mechanical analog of an n-bit register.

 There are two quantum algorithms that are highly relevant to cryptography: [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) and [Grover's algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm).
-- Shor's algorithm is a quantum algorithm for finding the prime factors of an integer, running in polynomial time of `log(N)`, where `N` is the integer to be factored.
+- Shor's algorithm is a quantum algorithm for finding the prime factors of an integer, running in polynomial time of $$\log(N)$$, where $$N$$ is the integer to be factored.
 This algorithm can be used to break RSA and ECC.
-- Grover's algorithm is a quantum algorithm for unstructured search that finds with high probability the unique input to a black box function that produces a particular output value, using just `O(√N)` evaluations of the function, where `N` is the size of the function's domain.
+- Grover's algorithm is a quantum algorithm for unstructured search that finds with high probability the unique input to a black box function that produces a particular output value, using just $$O(\sqrt{N})$$ evaluations of the function, where $$N$$ is the size of the function's domain.

 Now, wrapping up.
 Post-quantum cryptography (PQC) is the development of cryptographic algorithms that are thought to be secure against a cryptanalytic attack by a quantum computer.